Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `APP_LANGUAGE`

   It serves the application in different languages.
 By default, we support application in two languages `en`, `da`.
-You can add more languages if you need with the help of these instructions [here](./development/internationalization.md)

 * `QUEUE_DRIVER`